• Skip to primary navigation

 In this blog, we examine the ABM functionalities of 6 marketing automation platforms (MAP).
 Marketing automation, along with CRM, is one of the most commonly used techs for ABM and forms a solid base for your ABM program.

-Comparing marketing automation and ABM
+Comparing marketing automation platforms and ABM

-• Identify – Identify the target accounts and enrich the data set
+• Identify – Identify the target accounts and enrich the data set by acquiring additional information.

-• Engage – Engage accounts with personalized content through the appropriate channels
+• Engage – Engage accounts with personalized content through the appropriate channels in order to build strong relationships and foster brand loyalty.

 Act-on Marketing Automation Software